Reporting an Allegation

 Information for Young People

-To help young people understand what happens when they make an allegation (or someone reports an allegation on their behalf), the following video clip has been produced by the SSCP Youth Forum.
+To help young people understand what happens when they make an allegation (or someone reports an allegation on their behalf), the following film has been produced by the SSCP Youth Forum. Â

 This short video may not be suitable for all young people as this will depend on a number of factors including their age, individual needs, and preferred method of communication.
 As a parent, carer or professional you are best placed to assist the young person in understanding the process.